Mullineux map: $d$-balanced partitions and $d$-runner matrices: -combined pairs

 \begin{proof} The beads and empty spaces used are sketched in \Cref{fig:wallII}.
 Suppose that the statement fails to hold for a $d$-combined pair $(B,C)$ and pick the least $i$ such that $c-(i+r)e\leq b_i \leq c- (i+r-1)e$ is false (clearly $i\geq 1$).
 By \Cref{le:new bead}(i), $b_i \leq b_0 - ie\leq c - (i+r-1)e$ and hence we conclude that $b_i + 1\leq c - (i+r)e$.
 By the minimality of $i$, $c-(i+r)e\leq b_{i-1}-e$ and thus $i\leq z$, the stable index of $B$ and by the sandwich argument there is no bead of $B$ between $b_i+1$ and $c-(i+r)e$.
 There is also no bead of $C$ as $c-(i+r)e< b_0\leq \min C$.

-By \Cref{le:wall I} we have $\hat{b} \leq b_i+ie < c-re\leq b_0-1$ and thus the `moreover' part of \Cref{le:wall I} and the sandwich argument implies that there is no bead of $B$ between $c-re$ and $b_0-1$.
+By \Cref{le:wall I}(ii) we have $\hat{b} \leq b_i+ie < c-re\leq b_0-1$ and thus \Cref{le:wall I}(iii) and the sandwich argument implies that there is no bead of $B$ between $c-re$ and $b_0-1$.
 Again, there is no bead of $C$ either.
 Moreover, by \Cref{le:admissible}(i), the empty spaces $c-(i+r)e$ and $c-re$ are admissible.
 Hence $d$ divides the difference

 where the final congruence follows from \Cref{le:bead count} with $0\leq i\leq z$.
 This is the desired contradiction. \end{proof}

 Given the nature of the Abacus Mullineux Algorithm, the proof of \Cref{th:Mullineuxbalanced} will be done inductively.
 The first ingredient of the inductive step is that the transformation of $(S,T)$ in the Abacus Mullineux Algorithm preserves $d$-combined pairs.
 The proof is similar to the proof of \Cref{pr:balanced}.
 We again write $b_0,b_1,\dots$ for the leading beads of $B$.
 This time we frequently compare $\emp_{(B,C)}(u,v)$ and $\emp_{(B',C')}(u,v)$ where $B' = \Ms_e(B)$ and $C'=C\cup \{ \hat{b} \}$ and $u+e\leq v$.